Energy price statistics

 From Statistics Explained

-- Data from August and December 2012.
+- Data from March 2014.
 Most recent data: Further Eurostat information, Main tables and Database.
 Planned article update: May 2015.

-This article highlights the evolution of energy – electricity, natural gas and petroleum products – prices for both industrial and household users in the European Union (EU); it includes (subject to availability) data for Norway, Montenegro, Croatia, the former Yugoslav Republic of Macedonia, Turkey, Albania and Bosnia-Herzegovina.
+This article highlights the development of electricity and natural gas prices for both industrial and household users in the European Union (EU); furthermore price information for petroleum products is also provided.
 More detailed energy price statistics are available in an article on electricity and natural gas prices.

 The price of energy depends on a range of different supply and demand conditions, including the geopolitical situation, import diversification, network costs, environmental protection costs, severe weather conditions, and levels of excise and taxation; note that prices presented in this article generally include taxes, levies and value added tax (VAT) for household consumers but exclude (deductible) VAT for industrial/business users.

 - 3 Context